Skip to main content

 1. Instance detail page → Resize → pick the smaller size.

 2. Disk-size constraint: the new size’s disk must be the data currently used.
-The cloud provider doesn’t support shrinking disks below the data on them.
+Disks can’t shrink below the data on them.

 3. If your data exceeds the smaller size’s disk: snapshot → restore into a fresh smaller VM → destroy the old one.
 The dashboard surfaces this as the next step.

-4. Suji takes an auto-snapshot, reboots into the smaller shape, confirms.
+4. Suji reboots into the smaller shape, confirms.

 5. The new lower hourly rate kicks in immediately.